-“What I have learnt over my 40 years working in IT is that:
+“What I have learned over my 40 years working in IT is that:

 You must always expect things to go wrong, work hard to make sure they don’t, but always have a Plan B.